railwayapp/docs/src/pages/deploy/monorepo.md

 ```

 To deploy this type of monorepo in Railway, define a separate custom start
-command in Deployment Settings for each project that references the monorepo
+command in Service Settings for each project that references the monorepo
 codebase.

 <Image